rusriver/nutz/xu/README.md

   - `/pkg` - sometimes you get a package that doesn't fit in either category, then use this one;
 - `/deploy` or `/deployment`
   - among other things, this is the very place to put these things, __all of them belong to the deployment/operation__:
-    - DB migrations
+    - DB migrations, ops, changes;
-    - `.http` or `.rest` file collections, Postman collections
+    - `.http` or `.rest` file collections, Postman collections;
-    - configuration files for dev/stage/prod
+    - configuration files for dev/stage/prod;
-    - Docker files
+    - Docker files;
-    - Env files
+    - Env files;
-    - CI/CD configs
+    - CI/CD configs;
     - et al
 - `/docs`
 - `/tools` or `/utils`